xdxdhh/personal_blog/_posts/projects/2024-09-23-new-cars-on-roads.md

 The only exception was the Hyundai i30, which managed to break into the top ranks.
 The most popular brand of pure EVs (not hybrids) was Tesla, which accounted for 37% of all new EVs.

 TODO Obrazek

+The most popular color trio was, unsurprisingly, gray, white, and black, followed by blue and red.

+TODO Obrazek

+Registrations were fairly evenly distributed over the six months, with perhaps a slight upward trend.
+There was an EU initiative aimed at boosting EV sales, which led the Czech government to introduce a program offering businesses a discount of up to 300,000 CZK on electric vehicle purchases—a significant incentive.
+This initiative began in mid-March, and I believe the first EVs bought through this program appeared in April.
+(By the way, the 2 billion CZK allocated for this program was fully used up by the end of October, making it quite a success.)
+So, I wondered if I will be able to see higher number of EV registrations from April onwards.

+TODO Results

+I would also like to make a separate analysis of the results of this initiative in the future, as I find it quite interesting.

+power output